Jump to section

 Grapes and grape containing products are poisonous to dogs.
 This includes grape jelly or juice, as well as dried grapes (raisins), and even currants which belong to the same family as grapes.
-The mechanism of poisoning is currently unknown, but grape poisoning can cause severe kidney failure in dogs.
+The mechanism of poisoning is currently unknown, but grape poisoning can cause severe kidney failure in some dogs.
 Most studies suggest that the toxic dose is about 32 grams per kilogram of the dog’s weight for grapes and 11-30 grams for raisins, however symptoms of poisoning can sometimes be present even at very low doses.
 No amount of grape containing products are considered safe for dogs.

 The toxin can be found in all types of grapes, including seeded, seedless, organic, and those used for wine.
 Vomiting and diarrhea are the initial signs of grape toxicity, beginning about 6-12 hours after ingestion.
 This is followed by general lack of energy, weakness, dehydration, thirst, and failure to produce an adequate amount of urine.
-Fatal kidney dysfunction will develop in 1-3 days.
-If vomiting is induced 15-20 minutes after ingestion this can help to reduce absorption and limit the severity of the symptoms.
+Fatal kidney dysfunction can develop in 1-3 days.
+If vomiting is induced 15-20 minutes after ingestion this can help to reduce absorption and limit the severity of the signs.
 Once kidney dysfunction is present intensive fluid treatment will be necessary to save your dog’s life.
 Large doses may end up being fatal even with treatment.

-Grapes Poisoning Average Cost
+Grape Poisoning Average Cost

 From 51 quotes ranging from $500 - $6,000